 This is how governments managed to pay down debt incurred during the First and Second World Wars.
 Sales taxes, personal income taxes, corporate taxes—they all went up to help pay off debt.
 In a year or two when the COVID crisis is solidly behind us, we could see taxes rise to pay off the debt we’re incurring today (or at least reduce the amount of new debt we’re adding to it.)

 Of course, higher taxes are unpopular, particularly with wealthy people who tend to pay disproportionately more.
-Not surprisingly, tax increases are favoured by those who earn lower incomes and pay less in tax.
+Not surprisingly, tax increases are favored by those who earn lower incomes and pay less in tax.

 But high taxes hurt the economy, don’t they?
 Well, it’s not quite that simple.
 Economists are mixed on this, and depending on one’s political ideologies, it’s possible to find legitimate academic studies to support almost any argument for, or against, raising taxes.